 (d) review and monitor the impartiality and independence of the auditor, giving particular attention to if the auditor provides the company with services other than auditing services, and

 (e) assist in preparation of proposals to the general meeting’s resolution regarding election of auditor.

 As part of tasks (a) and (b) above, the audit committee chairman shall support the senior management in questions regarding financial reporting and information disclosure and have an ongoing contact with the auditor in these matters.

 In addition, the audit committee chairman will support the managing director, the chief financial officer and the IR manager in matters relating to information disclosures, financial reporting and media contacts, especially in the event of crisis situations, and sign off on matters relating to information disclosures.

 The board of directors has internally appointed a remuneration committee.
 According to the Swedish Corporate Governance code, the members of the remuneration committee shall be independent in relation to the company and its senior management.
 Eltel’s remuneration committee shall consist of at least two members of the board of directors elected by the annual meeting.

-The present remuneration committee consists of Ulf Mattsson (Chairman), Håkan Dahlström and Ulf Lundahl.
-The present members of the remuneration committee are considered independent in relation to the company and its senior management.
-The remunerations committee’s main tasks are to:
+Eltel’s current remuneration committee consists of Ulf Mattsson (Chairman), Håkan Dahlström and Roland Sundén The present members of the remuneration committee are considered independent in relation to the company and its senior management.
+The remuneration committee’s main tasks are to: